mobilize logo mobilize logo

 Watch any film or series at any time?
 Listen to an album or playlist under any circumstances?
 Stay informed via different channels depending on the time of day or week?
 Choose your meal and have it delivered within the hour?
 In many areas, everyone is gradually getting used to consuming everything on demand.
 Why should mobility be any different?
 Technological innovations, based on connectivity in general and the use of smartphones in particular, are opening up a whole new world of possibilities.

 The traditional model of owning a private car can be seen as constraining, as it is associated with problems of maintenance, insurance, parking, etc. The freedom you feel at the wheel of your car could be overshadowed by the mental and financial burden you have to bear.
 Mobilize, the Renault Group brand dedicated to new forms of mobility, responds to this problem.
-The car – of course 100% electric – is designed as the central element of the offering, without being sold.
-The Mobilize Limo saloon is already available for chauffeur-driven cars and taxi drivers.
-The Mobilize Duo micro-city car will be available from 2024.
+The car – of course 100% electric – is designed as the central element of the offering, without purchase being the only means of acquisition.
+The Mobilize Duo micro-city car will be an example of this from 2024.
 Above all, the car is inseparable from a whole range of complementary services, including insurance, maintenance and vehicle charging.
 The package is marketed in the form of a subscription and can be adapted as the user’s needs change, for maximum flexibility.

 ★ ★ ★